chaisql/chai/rfcs/001_context.md

 // at startup, Genji performs some operations on the engine, this should be cancelable db, err := genji.New(ctx, ng)
 ```

-Storing the context for further uses prevents doing that and is not intuitive for a database handle that is supposed to be long-lived.

 ### genji.DB methods